Impressive & substantial family house with fabulous living space & gated off-street parking offering approximately 4,425 square foot.

 The lower ground floor once again consists of grand proportions which is typical of this beautiful period property.
 There is an impressive media room which is a fabulous feature, a reception room that could be turned back into a bedroom with an en suite shower room plus a sauna and a large storage room.

 The first floor benefits from a large landing from which two bedrooms are located.
-A spacious en suite double bedroom is situated at the top of the stairs whilst the master bedroom is further complimented by a balcony, a large dressing room and a luxurious en suite bathroom.
+A spacious en suite double bedroom is situated at the top of the stairs whilst the master bedroom is further complemented by a balcony, a large dressing room and a luxurious en suite bathroom.

 The second floor houses three generous sized bedrooms one of which has an en suite bathroom and a family shower room.